Choosing the Right Insulation: A Comprehensive Comparison of Extruded vs Expanded Polystyrene

 • XPS:

-• Features a smooth, fine surface with a uniform, closed-cell structure.
+• Features a smooth surface with a closed-cell structure, offering a sleek appearance.

 • EPS:

-• The surface is typically matte and may show visible air pockets.
+• The surface is typically matte with air pockets, which can influence its insulation properties.

 2. Color